-Online teaching artists should take the same approach in dealing with challenging students - contacting them privately (via email) to guide their behavior in a way that is more constructive for the class as a whole.
+Online teaching artists should take the same approach in dealing with challenging students:

+Take time to manage challenging students as soon as possible, before the challenging behavior has a chance to take root and affect other students.
+Consider contacting a student privately (via email or chat) to guide their behavior in a way that is more constructive for the class as a whole.
 If the student posts disruptive or inflammatory posts in the online class website, contact the online education manager before deleting content or suspending students.
+If the student continues to behave in a disrespectful or disruptive manner in a Zoom classroom, online chat, or in a physical classroom space, or posts inflammatory or offensive posts online or sends it via email, contact the education director for help before dealing directly with the student further.